 - Computer skills (Word, Excel, internet)

-- Strong interest in sustainable agriculture, food systems, corporate accountability and policy advocacy
+- Strong interest in agroecology, sustainable agriculture, food systems, justice

 - Ability to work both independently and as an active group participant